 What makes this guide unique and our number one tip?
 It is written by locals and is the perfect guidebook for all travelers looking for insider tips.
-This Hawaii Travel book includes tips and tricks for your visit to the Big Island, Kauai, Maui, Ohau and more.The book comes with detailed maps and descriptions.
+This Hawaii Travel book includes tips and tricks for your visit to Oahu, Mauii, Waikiki and much more.The book comes with detailed maps and descriptions.

 Lonely Planet is the most well known travel book brand.
 Regardless of the destination, Lonely Planet offers quality descriptions for travellers on both a budget as well as for travellers that can afford more luxury.
 Lonely Planet Hawaii is your passport to the most relevant, up-to-date advice on what to see and skip, and what hidden discoveries await you.
 Learn to surf or lie in the sun on a sugary tropical beach, hike across ancient lava flows and up craggy peaks, or curve down Maui’s lushest coast on the Road to Hana; all with your trusted travel companion.
 Get to the heart of Hawaii and begin your journey now!

 Lonely Planet Hawaii includes full-color maps and images, highlights and iteneraries as well as insider tips.

 For me, the only way to understand the culture and behaviour of the local population, is when you read upon the history.
 Capitve Paradise: A History of Hawaii allows you to quickly dive into a colourful history that dates back to the 4th century when the first humans arrived on the islands.
 This book focuses on the modern history of Hawaii since it was ‘discovered’ by Captain Cook in the late 18th century.